Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool manages container registries for pulling private images and enumerates sub-actions (list, get, create, etc.), distinguishing it from sibling tools focused on other resources.
+The description clearly states the tool manages container registries for pulling private images, and enumerates actions.
+It is specific about the resource and verb, but does not explicitly differentiate from sibling tools beyond the name.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.